DMCV-SJTU/Make-it-3D-Jittor/README.md

 ## Training
 ### Coarse stage
 We use progressive training strategy to generate a full 360° 3D geometry.
-Run the command and modify the workspace name `NAME`, the path of the reference image `IMGPATH` and the prompt `PROMPT` describing the image .
+Run the command and modify the workspace name `NAME`, the path of the reference image `IMGPATH` and the prompt `PROMPT` describing the image.
 We first optimize the scene under frontal camera views.
 ```
 python main.py --workspace ${NAME} --ref_path "${IMGPATH}" --phi_range 135 225 --iters 2000 --text ${PROMPT}
 ```
-We have proposed the example fold in the fold ```results```, you can run the following command for a quick start:
+We have proposed the example in the folder ```results```, you can run the following command for a quick start:
 ```
 python main.py --workspace teddy --ref_path demo/teddy.png --phi_range 135 225 --iters 2000 --text "a teddy bear"
 ```